 Oh, Merlin, it was like no other "And then he kissed me" moment.
-This was the one to top all others –the one that could never be mimicked.
+This was the one to top all others—the one that could never be mimicked, at least to me.
 And it was so delicious.
-I tasted him and iced tea (he does not drink) and sugary icing and semi-sweet dark chocolate…all at once.
+I tasted him and iced tea—he had refrained from drinking during dinner—and sugary icing and semi-sweet dark chocolate…all at once.
 And it was a mixture of tastes that I would not soon forget.

 When he pulled away, he rested his forehead on mine.
 "I've been wanting to do that ever since I saw you," he whispered.

-"I do not usually kiss on the first date," I chuckled.
+"I do not usually kiss on the first date," I commented with a chuckle.